rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-27-docs-rs-building-fewer-targets.md

 Currently, docs.rs builds documentation for all [tier 1 platforms][platform support] by default.
 After this change, docs.rs will only build one platform by default.
+Usually the platform is `x86_64-unknown-linux-gnu`, but this can be configured.
 This only changes the default, you can still opt-in to more targets if you choose.

 ## Why is this change being made?